 In an effort to provide a safe learning and working environment, Gateway Technical College has initiated a policy prohibiting anyone from bringing a weapon inside any college building.
-Gateway bans all weapons inside college facilities which includes - but is not limited to - such items as knives and firearms.
+Gateway bans all weapons, as defined by Wisconsin state statute, inside college facilities which includes - but is not limited to - such items as knives and firearms.